 That said, your phone could still be getting service from your wireless carrier, meaning whoever has it could be making calls from your number and using your data plan.
 To cut them off, call your service provider and let them know your phone has been stolen.

-Knowing you might have to one day erase your phone data is another great reason to backup your phone’s contents (which you should really be doing anyway).
+Knowing you might have to one day erase your phone data is another great reason to back up your phone’s contents (which you should really be doing anyway).
 If you have an Android, the easiest way to backup your data is to use the Google cloud.
-If you have an iPhone, use the iCloud.
+If you have an iPhone, use iCloud.